-- 1. Cover Page: Title, author, course number and semester, date. - 2.
-Project Summary: In one paragraph, summarize the activities of the lab. - 3.
+- 1. Contact Information: Title of lab, author, course number and semester, date. - 2.
+Project Summary: In one paragraph, summarize the major steps of the lab for someone who did not have the lab spec and wants to know overall what you did. - 3.
 Analysis of Hello World: Explain why the messages are printed in an arbitrary order.
-In English, describe an approach that might be used to force the messages to be printed in increasing order by rank.

-4. Ping Pong:

-- (a) Collected Timing Data.
-This section includes the graph depicting the raw and average data pictorially. - (b) Analysis.
+In English, describe an approach that might be used to force the messages to be printed in increasing order by rank. - 4.
+Ping Pong: - (a) Collected Timing Data.
+This section includes a script of a run of ping pong for two data sets, and the graph depicting the raw data pictorially indicating the minimums clearly. - (b) Analysis.
 In English, explain your timing results for ping pong on different data types.
 You want to describe your observations about the way the timings vary as the length of messages increases, as well as how the timings vary between the different data types.